-Low self-efficacy may prevent ourselves from reaching our full potential; but luckily, self-efficacy is a muscle that can be built.
+Low self-efficacy may prevent us from reaching our full potential; but luckily, self-efficacy is a muscle that can be built.

 This article explores the best exercises, tools, and assessments to increase self-efficacy.